dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 3. Go to **Settings**, and enter the following properties:

    - **Intended purpose**: Specify the intended purpose of the certificates that are imported for this profile.
 Administrators can import certificates with different intended purposes (like authentication, S/MIME signing, or S/MIME encryption).
 The intended purpose selected in the certificate profile matches the certificate profile with the right imported certificates.
-Intended purpose is a tag to group imported certificates together and does not guarantee that certificates imported with that tag will meet the intended purpose.
+Intended purpose is a tag to group imported certificates together and doesn't guarantee that certificates imported with that tag will meet the intended purpose.
    - **Certificate validity period**: Unless the validity period was changed in the certificate template, this option defaults to one year.
    - **Key storage provider (KSP)**: For Windows, select where to store the keys on the device.

 4. Select **OK** > **Create** to save your profile.
 5. To assign the new profile to one or more devices, see [assign Microsoft Intune device profiles](device-profile-assign.md).